SAP AS ABAP 750 SP02 Developer Edition to Download

 - SAP Sybase ASE 16.0.1

-You need to read and accept the Software End User License Agreement.
+You need to read and accept the SAP Software End User License Agreement.

 This developer edition has been successfully tested with recent versions of the following Linux distributions: